alex-antonison/data-harvesters/report.md

 // Identifying the key inputs, outputs of your workflow along with the dependencies

 The primary input to the workflow is the raw data (`data/raw/farmersmarkets.csv`).
 A user can manually cleanse the data step-by-step using OpenRefine, however for the sake of reproducability and provenance we consider the OpenRefine operation history a key input, as it will allow others to derive the same processed data set.
-Next, we have a Python script to transform addresses (`transform_address.py`) which produces a cleansed and processed data set (`data/processed/farmersmarkets_processed_with_address.csv`).
+Next, we have a Python script to transform addresses (`transform_address.py`) which produces a cleansed and processed data set (`data/processed/farmersmarkets_processed_with_address.csv`) containing valid addresses.
 Finally, using the relation schema defined by `Farmers_Market_Relational_Schema.sql`, we can load the processed data into a database (`Farmers_Market_DB.db`).

+Between each stage of the workflow, the key dependencies are the `.csv` file produced from OpenRefine as well as the derived `.csv` file with valid addresses.

 The overall cleansing workflow can be visualized using YesWorkflow: